 Halloween

-Halloween hasn't found its voters yet.
-At 41% across 384 head-to-head matchups, it struggles regardless of the competition — and no round offers relief.
+Halloween is below average at 42% across 416 head-to-head matchups, but it's not out of the conversation.
+No round offers a foothold — below average at every stage.
 John Carpenter proved that restraint is scarier than excess, and that thesis still holds.
 Michael Myers is terrifying precisely because there's nothing to understand, which makes this a pick voters can defend on pure craft.
-At 0.8s average, voters don't deliberate — this is an instant reaction, not a considered choice.
+Voters pick in 1.0s on average — well under the 3.5s platform norm.

 Synopsis